-When the unit is in cooling mode, the external water setpoint (EWS) will correspond to the chilled water setpoint.
-The external chilled water setpoint shall have a configurable minimum and maximum.
+When the unit is in cooling mode, the external water setpoint (EWS) corresponds to the chilled water setpoint.
+When the unit is in heating mode, the external water setpoint (EWS) corresponds to the hot water setpoint.
+The external water setpoint shall have a configurable minimum and maximum set for cooling, and another one for heating.